60s MGB and MGB GT

 The Motoring press liked the MGB GT just as much as the MGB.
 Motoring Which? tested the car in 1968 and once again chose it as their best buy beating the Triumph GT6 (there was no official GT version of the TR4) and Sunbeam Alpine GT.
 In their view it as the only car of the three to approach a true GT car.
 Motor journalist Michael Bowler had the MGB on long term test and came to the conclusion that it was the car for him.
 [The actual car is still around see Motor test MGB GT.]

 The Rover V8 gave the MGB GT exceptional performance.
-The lightweight aluminium V8 engine was used in the Rover 3.5 Litre (P5b), Rover 3500 (P6), Rover SD1 and Range Rover.
-Strangely, the MGB GT was given the low compression ratio version of the V8 from the Range Rover.
-Nevertheless, its sparkling performance was welcomed by MG enthusiasts.
+The lightweight aluminium V8 engine was from the Rover 3.5 Litre (P5b), Rover 3500 (P6), Rover SD1 and Range Rover.
+The MGB GT had the low compression ratio version of the V8 from the Range Rover.
+The fully tuned engine could rip the gearbox out.
+Nevertheless, its sparkling performance delighted MG enthusiasts.

 The impact absorbing bumpers met with much less enthusiasm.
-They were referred to as 'rubber bumpers' and MGBs from then on were divided into chrome bumper and rubber bumper cars.
-The rubber bumpers gave the MGB a modern look in the late 70s.
-However, higher suspension did little for the the handling.
+They were called 'rubber bumpers' and MGBs from then on were divided into chrome bumper and rubber bumper cars.
+The rubber bumpers gave the MGB a modern look in the late 1970s.
+But higher suspension did little for the the handling.

-70s' MGBs also benefited from constant updating of the trim.
+1970s' MGBs also benefited from constant updating of the trim.
 The last models had striped nylon upholstery, a new dashboard and a centre console.
-By the end of the 70s, the MGB, although a product of the early 60s, looked as much a part of the 70s as a pair of platform shoes.
-However, its performance was well behind contemporary rivals.
+By the end of the 1970s, the MGB, although a product of the early 1960s, looked as much a part of the 1970s as a pair of platform shoes.
+But its performance was well behind contemporary rivals.

 MGBs on film